AurysSilinga/i16sim/README.rst

 ========================================================================
 i16sim readme
 ========================================================================
-Simulation package for the I16 6-circle kappa diffractometer at Diamond Light Source Ltd
+Simulation package for the I16 6-circle kappa diffractometer at Diamond Light Source Ltd.

 Implements `diffcalc <https://github.com/DiamondLightSource/diffcalc>`_ functionality in  `Blender <https://www.blender.org/>`_ and uses it to animate a model of the  `diffractometer <https://www.diamond.ac.uk/Instruments/Magnetic-Materials/I16/layout.html>`_.